interuss/dss/monitoring/prober/README.md

    not need to follow this guideline.
 Tests built from a failing query should try changing the ID to stand out as a test ID, and keep that change as long as the behavior illustrated does not change.
+1. Tests should be designed to pass even with pre-existing resources which may even be in the same area/time range/etc as the test resources.
+Toward this end, checking the exact count of results returned by a query, or expecting a single result from a query, should be avoided.

 The guidelines above should allow the prober to be used on production DSS instances without any nominal adverse effects.